Guide to black box penetration testing

 Fuzzing

-Fuzzing involves send large volumes of unexpected, random, or specially crafted inputs (payloads) to web forms, APIs, file parsers, or network services to trigger crashes, errors, or logic failures.
+Sending large volumes of unexpected, malformed, or random inputs to web forms, APIs, and network services to trigger crashes, logic failures, or unhandled exceptions.
+Fuzzing is effective at exposing input validation flaws and buffer overflows.

 Syntax testing